ayuhzkishan/ayuhzkishan/README.md

 I’m a Computer Science student focused on **Cybersecurity and automation**, building secure systems and exploring real-world vulnerabilities.

-I actively work on **offensive security (cloud security, devsecops web exploitation)** aiming to bridge the gap between development and security.
+I actively work on **offensive security (cloud security, devsecops and web exploitation)** aiming to bridge the gap between development and security.

 ---